hypertidy/geodist/README.md

 # geodist

-An ultra-lightweight package for calculation of geodesic distances.
-Only package dependency is `Rcpp`.
+An ultra-lightweight, zero-dependency package for calculation of geodesic distances.

 ## Installation